 - Knows they are subject to a protective order, restraining order, temporary restraining order or injunction issued by a court pursuant to state law (see the sections entitled Domestic Violence & Firearms in California and Extreme Risk Protection Orders for further information);6 or

-- Is prohibited because of a history of severe mental illness or chronic alcoholism.
+- Is prohibited because of a history of severely impairing mental illness or chronic alcoholism.
 (See the section entitled Mental Health-Related Prohibited Categories for further information.)

 Any person who becomes prohibited from owning or possessing firearms pursuant to California law or other law, may transfer any firearm of which he or she is the owner to a licensed firearms dealer for storage during the duration of the prohibition.
 A dealer may charge the owner a fee for storage and must notify the California Department of Justice of the date that the dealer took possession of any firearms that are acquired in this manner.7

-Under California law, a person over the age of 18 who shares a residence with another individual who the person knows or has reason to know is prohibited by state or federal law from possessing, receiving, owning, or purchasing a firearm, commits a misdemeanor by keeping a firearm that he or she owns in the shared residence, unless any of the following apply:
+Under California law, a person over the age of 18 who shares a residence with another individual who the person knows or has reason to know is prohibited by state or federal law from possessing, receiving, owning, or purchasing a firearm, must safely secure any firearm he or she owns in the shared residence by ensuring that:

 - The firearm is maintained within a locked container;